nasadourian/Animal_Bites/tableau/README_Tableau.md

 ## About

+As an aspiring data scientist, I wanted to learn more about the industry-standards for data analysis techniques.
+I have prior experience using JavaScript and Excel/Sheets; however, companies heavily rely on programs such as Python, R, and Tableau to complete their analyses and dashboards.

-I created this project to learn some introductory topics about data science and data visualization.
-I created this using Tableau Desktop 2024.1 and I wanted to re-create the same visualization using multiple programs to help draw the connections between the two.
+I created the same plots using multiple programs to broaden my skill set and understand the difference between the two.
+I created this using Tableau Desktop 2024.1

 You can view the final version of my [Data Dashboard](https://public.tableau.com/views/animalBites/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) here.

 ### Motivation
-As an aspiring data scientist, I wanted to learn more about the industry-standards for data analysis techniques.
-I have prior experience using JavaScript and Excel/Sheets; however, companies heavily rely on programs such as Python, R, and Tableau to complete their analyses and dashboards.

 When I went to [Kaggle](https://www.kaggle.com/) to look for a beginning dataset to use, I wanted to start with a topic that I was passionate about.
-I've always been interested in different dog breed and their respective unique traits.
+I've always been interested in the unique traits found in different dog breeds.
 I found a dataset about reported animal bites which allowed me to look into some of the more negative traits found in animals.

-### What I Learned
+### I Learned How To:

-* Design an aesthetically-pleasing interactive dashboard and publish it online,
+* Design an aesthetically-pleasing dashboard and publish it online,

 * Connect to different data sources such as Excel and Google Sheets,